 As the seat of government, Freetown-comprising the Western Area Urban District-experienced considerable political turmoil and violence throughout the 1991-2002 Sierra Leone Civil War.
 There were two successful coups d'états during the war, as well as numerous occasions when the city was overrun by rebel forces.
-Violence was rife.
-In April 1996, for example, medical staff at Connaught Hospital reported "an alarming number of patients suffering mutilation", and in February, 1997, the RUF-aligned AFRC military junta started Operation Pay Yourself, which was little more than a "wave of... reprisals" against civilians in the capital.
-The CDF and Kamajors responded by seeking out AFRC soldiers and burning them alive.

-In January 1999, rebels attacked Freetown once again.
-In their attack and subsequent retreat from the city, thousands of civilians were killed, abducted, raped, or deliberately mutilated by the rebels.
-Many civilians were even forced to commit atrocities "under penalty of their own mutilation or death".
-Further, hospitals, schools, and religious institutions were systematically destroyed as had occurred in Kambia District.
-Further still, after the AFRC and RUF forces were driven out of Freetown, there was "vigilante-style extrajudicial killings" by civilians as well as ECOMOG forces.
-200,000 Freetowners were made homeless by the violence.
+41,49,58 Violence was rife.
+In April 1996, for example, medical staff at Connaught Hospital reported "an alarming number of patients suffering mutilation",940 and in February, 1997, the RUF-aligned AFRC military junta started Operation Pay Yourself, which was little more than a "wave of... reprisals" against civilians in the capital.940 The CDF and Kamajors responded by seeking out AFRC soldiers and burning them alive.940 civilians were even forced to commit atrocities "under penalty of their own mutilation or death".
+939 Further, hospitals, schools, and religious institutions were systematically destroyed as had occurred in Kambia District.
+939 Further still, after the AFRC and RUF forces were driven out of Freetown, there was "vigilante-style extrajudicial killings" by civilians as well as ECOMOG forces.
+939 200,000 Freetowners were made homeless by the violence.939